Turkish television drama: Values shown in Turkish series

-For the Balkan region, the reason why Turkish shows became popular was showing lives lived in a healthy balance of Islam, democracy, modernity and traditionalism.
-They also lack violence and obscene language, as well as having easy-to-follow plots with realistic characters.
-Tapping into nostalgia for a system of family values that people in the Balkan region have lost.
+Turkish shows have become popular in the Balkan region because they depict Islam, democracy, modernity, and traditionalism.
+Free of violence and obscene language, these shows appeal to viewers with their realistic characters and straightforward plots.
+They evoke nostalgia for family values that people in the region have lost.

-According to Izzet Pinto, the head of Istanbul-based powerhouse distributor Global Agency; it's the "combination of family-based stories with big talents and directors, and great music" that attract audiences so widely, and Turkish culture as a whole, which he calls both "modern, but at the same time, also very traditional".
+According to Izzet Pinto, the head of Istanbul-based powerhouse distributor Global Agency; it is the "combination of family-based stories with big talents and directors, and great music" that attract audiences so widely, and Turkish culture as a whole, which he calls both "modern, but at the same time, also very traditional".

-For the Arab world, showing "modern Muslim" life was a remarkable factor.
 Contrary to showing elements that are not accepted in the region in Western shows, similar social problems are told within acceptable limits in Turkish TV series.

-For the Latin America, the reason was similarities in culture, emphasis on family values, family viewing, good-looking people and real picturesque locales.
+For Latin America, the reasons were the cultural similarities, emphasis on family values, popularity of family viewing, attractive people, and picturesque locations.

-Brave women who do not keep silent and seek their rights by keeping their dignity are another remarkable element in the series.
-Fatmagül'ün Suçu Ne? was a brave story that fought to solve similar problems faced by women all over the world and has been successful in many countries.
+Fatmagül'ün Suçu Ne? tells the story of a courageous woman who overcame challenges faced by women around the world and achieved success in many countries.

 Criticism

-With taboo-breaking scenes that include premarital sex, love triangles and nudity, Turkish TV series have been dubbed as ‘immoral’ by some religious authorities in the Middle East and in some cases, they have even been banned.
+Some religious authorities in the Middle East have condemned Turkish TV series as "immoral" due to taboo-breaking scenes, including those involving premarital sex, love triangles, and nudity.
+In some cases, the series have been banned altogether.